AIHubCentral/docs/assets/RVC Voice Changer/Realism.md

 - Acting like the voice you are trying to be also helps.

 - Some users think that models trained on the f0 extractors crepe and fcpe give models a "human softness" to them while rmvpe can sometimes give a "metalic sound" to them.
-It would be good to try rmvpe, crepe or fcpe to see which one you think sounds more real.
+It would be good to try models trained on rmvpe or fcpe to see which one you think sounds more real.

 ***